Supportive Living Program Coordinator

 REQUIREMENTS

-● Experience working in a residential setting is preferred
+• Experience in case management, housing support and working in a residential setting is preferred

-● Understanding and experience working from an Anti-Racist, Anti-Oppression, Harm Reduction, Housing First, and intersectional feminist perspectives and principles
+• Understanding and experience working from an Anti-Racist, Anti-Oppression, Harm Reduction, Housing First, and intersectional feminist perspective

 Monday - Friday, 8:00 am — 4:00 pm, with flexibility for evening events/meetings as required and covering shifts when necessary.
 Balance is vital to this position, so flex time will be compensated with time off as required.